Why is it important

 2 Thailand is currently preparing to introduce a carbon tax at an initial rate of THB 200 per tonne of carbon, which is expected to be converted from the existing fuel tax.
 This approach is designed to have no impact on end consumers.
 However, if a carbon tax on gas usage is introduced in the future, we assess that it is highly likely to be imposed upstream on producers.
 In such a case, the cost may be passed through to gas prices and could eventually affect consumers.
 We have evaluated the potential financial impact in a scenario where a carbon tax of THB 200 per tonne of carbon is applied to gas usage.
 Under the assumption that the full cost can be passed on to the Electricity Generating Authority of Thailand (EGAT), we modelled different pass-through rates to end consumers ranging from 0 to 100 percent.
 The estimated impact on B.Grimm Power’s profit ranges from 0 to THB 320 million.

-3 B.Grimm Power’s mitigation plan is to hire water trucks or purchase power from the grid, which might cost around THB 2.4 million to THB 16.6 million per event
+3 B.Grimm Power’s mitigation plan is to hire water trucks or purchase power from the grid, which might cost around THB 2.4 million to THB 16.6 million per event 4B.Grimm Power has conducted studies on blending hydrogen with natural gas to reduce CO2 emissions.
+The pilot project, which involve blending equipment and other necessary equipment, is estimated to cost THB 39 million.

 4 B.Grimm Power has conducted studies on blending hydrogen with natural gas to reduce CO2 emissions.
 The pilot project, which involve blending equipment and other necessary equipment, is estimated to cost THB 39 million.

 5 B.Grimm Power’s target is to expand renewable generation to over 50 percent of total capacity by 2030.
 Assuming we can generate I-RECs revenue from half of this capacity and considering an estimated price range of I-RECs at 3.5 to 10 USD/MWh under three climate scenarios (STEPS, APS, and NZE), this would equate to THB 216 million to THB 619 million in revenue per annum from I-RECs.
-The estimated annual expense associated with I-REC opportunity is currently THB 2.12 million.
+The estimated annual expense associated with I-RECs opportunity is currently THB 2.12 million.

 Adaptation Plan to climate change risks